Piliponful/haskell-bst/README.md

       | v > x = Node l x (insert r v)
 ```
 **If you want to insert an element you have 3 options:**
-1. The node you provided to the function is Nil - non-existant.
+1. Node(first argument) you passed to `insert` is Nil - non-existant.
-In that case you just create a new leaf node with a provided value.
+In that case you just create a new leaf node with a passed value(second argument).

-2. The node you provided as a function first argument have value associated with it greater or less then the one we trying to insert.
+2. Node(first argument) have value associated with it greater or less then the one we trying to insert.
-In that case the function `insert`, for that list of arguments, evaluates to another call to insert.
+In that case `insert`, for that list of arguments, evaluates to another call to insert.
 With first argument being one of the child nodes.
-The right child if value you trying to insert is greater then current node one.
-And left if less then current node one... and that's recursion in all it's glory!
+Right child, if value you trying to insert is greater then current node one.
+Left if less then current node one.
+Recursion in all it's glory!

-3. If value you're trying to insert is equals to current node one then throw error.
+3. If value you're trying to insert(second argument) equals to current node one - throw error.
 That's not allowed.
 There are other options.
 For example you can make values to be a list.
 More on that [here](https://stackoverflow.com/questions/300935/are-duplicate-keys-allowed-in-the-definition-of-binary-search-trees).